-The Bachelor of Business Administration in Finance at St. Edward’s University is the first step toward a rewarding career in the banking, investment or business world.
+The Bachelor of Business Administration in Finance is the first step toward a rewarding career in the banking, investment or business world.

 The Finance degree program covers everything from corporate finance and investments to global markets.
 Students learn how monetary value is created, calculated and maintained throughout the financial system.
 They also understand the importance of raising and using capital in order to add value to a business or corporation.

 Finance faculty expose students to historical and contemporary case studies – taken straight from financial news – and invite guest speakers to share their experiences.